 - Your surgeon will talk to you about how to prepare.
 He or she may tell you not to eat or drink anything after midnight on the day of your surgery.
 Arrange to have someone drive you home when you are discharged from the hospital.

 - Tell your surgeon about all medicines you currently take.
 Be sure to include medicines such as aspirin, ibuprofen, or blood thinners.
 He or she will tell you if you need to stop any medicine for surgery, and when to stop.
 He or she will tell you which medicines to take or not take on the day of surgery.

 What will happen during surgery?

 - Your surgeon will make an incision in your abdomen.
 He or she will remove the parts of your pancreas and bile duct, your duodenum, and your gallbladder.
 Part of your stomach may also be removed.
 He or she will then reconnect your stomach, pancreas, bile duct, and jejunum.

 - A feeding tube may be inserted into your intestines.
 A drain may be placed to remove extra blood or fluid from the surgery area.
 Your incision will be closed with stitches or surgical tape and covered with bandages.

 What are the risks of surgery?

 Surgery may damage your pancreas, stomach, small intestines, and other organs, blood vessels, or nerves.
 It may increase your risk for bleeding or an infection.
 Bile and other digestive juices may leak into your abdomen.
-You may have difficulty absorbing food and nutrients after your surgery.
-A fistula (abnormal connection between organs) may form or you may develop diabetes.
+You may have trouble absorbing food and nutrients after your surgery.
+A fistula (abnormal connection between organs) may form.
+You may develop diabetes.
 Even after surgery, the tumor may spread.
-You may get a blood clot in your arm or leg.
-This may become life-threatening.
+You may develop a life-threatening blood clot.